keras-team/keras-io/examples/keras_recipes/md/reproducibility_recipes.md

 Most of the layers in Keras have `kernel_initializer` and `bias_initializer` parameters.
 These parameters allow you to specify the strategy used for initializing the weights of layer variables.
-The following built-in initializers are available as part of `tf.keras.initializers`:
+The following built-in initializers are available as part of `keras.initializers`:

 ```python